 Failure is not an option if you can’t define success

-Even before the 2008 credit and business meltdown, in the ten years from 1998 to 2007 at least 10% of the companies on the Forbes 150 list have closed, been acquired or otherwise faded away.
-This includes notable giants such as Bankers Trust, Compaq, DEC, and Enron (ignore more recent casualties of Lehman Brothers, Bear Sterns, Circuit City, etc.).
-We know this is normal business activity and are always only slightly surprised, but not shocked, when any given company collapses, is merged, or is pared down and sold for scrap.
+In the ten years from 1998 to 2007 at least 10% of the companies on the Forbes 150 list had closed, been acquired or otherwise faded away.
+Notable corporate giants such as Bankers Trust, Compaq, DEC, and Enron all ceased to exist.
+And this is before the Great Recession.
+Our general reaction to this is that business failure is normal and acceptable aspect of our economic structure.
+We are mildly surprised—but not shocked—that any given company might collapse, be merged away, or pared down and sold for scrap.

-What is curious is that with so many leading companies failing, how can it be that every one of the 153 museums that participated in a 1998 AAMD survey is still independent and open today?
+What is curious is that while so many leading companies fail, how can it be that in the same time period every one of the 153 museums that participated in the 1998 Association of Art Museum Directors’ survey remained independent and open ten years later?

-Do museums persist because they are better run than many businesses?
+Do museums persist because they are better run than many for-profit businesses?
 Are museum professionals smarter managers than most business leaders?
 Or do museums have stronger strategic plans and the discipline to adhere to them?
-None of these reasons seems very convincing; I doubt anyone believes that the average museum has a tighter, more productive structure than the average Fortune 500 company (let’s leave integrity and legality out of this discussion, although museums might not be as a clear a winner in that area as you might first think.)
+None of these answers seems very convincing and it’s doubtful anyone believes that the average museum has a tighter, more effective structure than the average Fortune 500 company.

 One telling difference between the profit-seekers and non-profits, however, might be the way success is defined and understood.* In business, the bottom line is profits, revenue, market share, stock price, and other financial measures.
-These facts are usually out in the open for all to see (certainly for public companies), and are updated at least monthly, if not weekly or daily.
+These facts are usually out in the open for all to see (certainly for public companies), and are updated at least quarterly, if not monthly or weekly.

-Museums and other cultural organizations, on the other hand, strive to contribute to society not with products and profits, but rather by enhancing the communities and world we live in.
+Museums and other cultural organizations, on the other hand, strive to contribute to society not with products and profits, but rather by enhancing their communities and the wider world.
 They yearn to directly stimulate individuals.
-The way they evaluate their performance, however, tends to be based on financially and business oriented measures, which don’t capture their more esoteric mission-based objectives.
-Performance against these mission-based objectives are not measured monthly – in fact, they are never measured.
+Their objectives and bottom line are materially different from those of commercial enterprises.

-Therefore, museums don’t fail because they can’t really discern how successful they are.
+As a result, museums don’t fail because they can’t really discern how successful they are.
 With no clear definition of success, neither is there a definition of failure.
-Hence, museums, by (lack of) definition, can’t fail.
+Ergo, museums by definition (or lack thereof) can’t fail.

 Still, if museums aren’t successful, why do smart, successful people (e.g., Board members, foundations, and other funders) keep giving them money to stay “in business”?
 The reason is simple: Museums are a good thing.
 Collectively, they benefit all aspects of society, promoting education, open and frank discourse, creative thought and production, cultural heritage, future thinking, etc. Museums are worth preserving, promoting and propagating.
-And fortunately, members, visitors, individuals, foundations, corporations, and governments, agree with this and continue to fund museums.
+Fortunately, members, visitors, individuals, foundations, corporations, and governments agree with this.

-So museums are a public good and the public is willing to sustain them, enabling museums to continue to benefit society.
-The real question isn’t how good museums are; rather it’s how much better can they become?
-Without some sort of tangible measure of impact, it’s virtually impossible to increase, let alone maximize the impact museums can have.
+Accepting that museums are a public good and that the public is willing to sustain them, the question becomes “How much better can museums become in pursuit of their objectives?”
+Without some sort of tangible measure of impact, it’s virtually impossible to increase, let alone maximize the impact museums have.

 These thoughts aren’t brand new of course.
-For example, Max Anderson, now at the Indianapolis Museum of Art, wrote a widely-read and important paper “Metrics of Success in Art Museums” in 2004.
-Harvard’s Robert Kaplan, author of “The Balanced Scorecard”, presented a 2001 case study on venture philanthropy and trying to capture a strict ROI on cause-based (rather than cultural-based) non-profits.
-And in 1991 British researcher Peter Jackson offer up the concept of capturing a value-for-money framework, although in the end admitted that he’d raised as many questions as he answered.
+For example, Max Anderson wrote the widely read and influential “Metrics of Success in Art Museums” in 2004.
+Harvard’s Robert Kaplan, author of “The Balanced Scorecard”, presented a 2001 case study on venture philanthropy and trying to capture a strict ROI assessment of cause-based (rather than cultural-based) non-profits.
+In 1991 British researcher Peter Jackson offered up the concept of capturing a value-for-money framework, although in the end admitted that he’d raised as many questions as answers.
 Yet while academics, practitioners and other concerned parties have taken up the cry for useful and appropriate measures, the reality is that few museums have actually made the effort, and taken the risk, of developing these tools.

-To be clear, I do not suggest any single number or set of numbers can provide a well-balanced perspective on museum performance.
-But the right measuring tools could greatly contribute to a much more robust and effective management discussion.
+To be clear, I do not suggest any single number or set of numbers providing a perfect perspective on museum performance.
+Still, better measuring tools would contribute to a much more robust and effective management discussion.
 Imagine a board meeting, perhaps your board meeting, if it included not just the traditional “financial” measures you currently use (e.g., number of members, visitors, and student bus-loads; and revenue from the gift shop, rental spaces, galas; etc.), but also some data about the impact your museum is making.
 Add to those financial and impact measures the strategic thinking and professional experience of your staff and board and you will have a dynamic and productive meeting.

 Building impact measures